Ramna Kali Temple: History

 The original temple was destroyed on 27 March 1971, by the Pakistani Army during the Bangladesh Liberation War.
 It was the site of a massacre of mostly Hindu people.

 In Nepalese folklore, the Ramna Kali Temple was founded by the devotees of the Goddess Kali.
-The devotees had come to Bengal from the Himalayas.
+It is believed that the devotees had come to Bengal from the Himalayas.

 Although the temple had stood for centuries, it was largely developed in the early 20th century.
 The temple was developed under the patronage of Rani Bilashmoni Debi, wife of Rajendra Narayan (1882–1913).
 At this time, the temple was one of Dhaka's tallest landmarks.

 Design

 The architectural design of the temple changed over the centuries in which it stood.
 In front of the temple was a large dighi (pool) which was a popular place for worshipers and visitors to swim.
 The temple has a tall shikhara (tower).
 Next to the temple was the Ma Anandamoyee Ashram, a place of worship with a residential complex and facilities for washing.

 The design of the temple is documented in pictures taken at Sheikh Mujibur Rahman's address of 7 March 1971.
 This is likely the last time the temple was photographed by journalists or historians.